-The District Nursing Team will not be accountable for the action of the Registered Nurse employed by the care home.
-The care home Registered Nurse would only be responsible for their undertaking of the task in question.
-The District Nursing Team will remain responsible and accountable for the rest of the patient's nursing care.
+In line with the principles of delegation, there must be support in place for the care home Registered Nurse and the outcome of the delegation must be confirmed to meet the required standard.

 The undertaking of the nursing task by a non-FNHC Registered Nurse would need to be reflected in the patient's care plan with everyone involved clear about their responsibilities and boundaries.